makr-group/cardbot/cardbot_ controller_controlled/README.txt

-This is the code for Controller based Cardbots all the files located here will help with the uploaded code for controller based cardbots only.
+This folder contains all the code and 3D printed files for Controller based Cardbots.
+3d Printed and Cad files for the Cardbot chassis are located in the main folder